sudiptap/algods/company_tagged/meta_tagged.md

 633. Sum of Square Numbers
 36.5%
 Medium
 1439.
-Find the Kth Smallest Sum of a Matrix With Sorted Rows 62.0%
+Find the Kth Smallest Sum of a Matrix With Sorted Rows - ** hard question 62.0%
 Hard
 3186.
 Maximum Total Damage With Spell Casting